muhammedshahirmunde/Personalized-Diet-Planner/README.md

 # Personalized Diet Planner

 A full-stack hackathon project that provides personalized diet plans based on BMI and health goals.
 Built with a monorepo structure using modern web technologies.
+The final push was delayed due to that I was encountering an HTTP 503 error from the Git server.

 ---